ReneSorensen/VSTSTools/GitCopyDiff/overview.md

 ## Git Copy Changed Files
 Finds git-diff between two commits and copies files that have been added/modified/renamed/moved to a specified folder with extension \Changed.
 It also create one file in the folder \Deleted which files should be removed from reposity.
+\Changed and \Deleted folder will always be created even if nothing is stored in the folders

 ## Features
 The diff is found between the two commits "Current commit" and "Tag".
-"Current commit" use commit-id and is not set HEAD will be used.
+"Current commit" use commit-id and if not set, HEAD will be used.
 Tag can be tag for given commit or can be hashid.
-If commit is not found the first commit will be used.
+If commit is not found, use branch as root if value is insert, if not the first commit will be used.
 You can specify which files to copy by change type.
+Folder Changed and Deleted will be created even if there are no items to be found.
 Flatten directory structure (all files to same directory).

 ### Prerequisites